tpalko/photo-binner/README.md

 ### Exception Handling

+## Bugs

+- when multiple sources validate, the message after selecting a session only reports counts for one of them. verify how the session file is parsed when selected and that all sources are accounted for properly.
+- '001' added to exclude_descriptive command line parameter doesn't remove this from descriptive text
+- history tracking to avoid re-copying the same file does not account for device-assigned file number rollover IMG_9999.JPG, IMG_0000.JPG, ..
+- detection of "double timezoning" may be generating false positives

+## Verify Complete

+- use actual path for session logging

 ## Future Work

+- broader deduplication
+  - incorporate light database to index hash sums for more thorough duplicate identification
+  - provide duplicate finding as a primary operation
 - progress bar
-- use actual path for session logging
 - work in as much processing pre-adb copy (target determination) to skip duplicates before pulling
 - flesh out session file lifetime
   - one file for all eternity? this gets big
 - flesh out global options vs. per-source
-- report each change made / reverse processing
+- record all file modifications / provide "undo" operation
 - allow configurable arbitrary path to plugin sources
-- broader deduplication
 - other fun things to do with image files while we're in there anyway
 - python 3!
-- add 'session name' parameter, adds to filename and metadata
+- add 'session name' parameter to metadata
 - session filename timestamp in metadata
-- add exclude descriptive text control in command line arguments